steaks/leo-query/docs/next/setupWithNext.md

 ## Usage

-Integrate Zustand + Leo Query with Next in three steps.
-Create your store.
-Create your provider.
+Integrate Zustand + Leo Query with Next in four steps.
+- Create your store
+- Create your provider
+- Wrap your components with the provider
+- Use the hooks in your component

 ```typescript